jaygeeez/jaygeeez/README.md

 - 👋 Hi, I’m Josh.
 - 👀 I’m interested in making/consuming food, making/consuming music. and some sporty stuff.
 - 🌱 I’m currently learning cybersecurity practices.
-- 💞️ I’m looking to collaborate on game dev.
+- 💞️ I’m looking to collaborate on music, games, sites.
 - 📫 How to reach me ... @jay_geeez on most things.

 <!---